-31 MAY 2014 – On Going IPL T20 get its dramatic turn for the final where as Kings XI’s bating power player Virendrer Sehwag’s stormed with 87 runs in just 25 ball and put his team to the Final on June 1, 2014.
+31 MAY 2014 – On-Going IPL T20 gets its dramatic turn for the final whereas Kings XI’s batting power player Virender Sehwag’s stormed with 87 runs in just 25 ball and put his team to the Final on June 1, 2014.

 Virender Sehwag on Friday showed his class when it mattered the most as he struck a magnificent century to script Kings XI Punjab’s 24-run win over Chennai Super Kings to make their maiden IPL final where they will face Kolkata Knight Riders.

-It was a typical Sehwag innings without much footwork but crisp timing.
+It was a typical Sehwag inning without much footwork but crisp timing.
 Sehwag smashed 12 fours and eight sixes during his whirlwind knock.

 Sehwag, who highest so far was a 72 this season, and Manan Vohra (34) put on a 110-run stand for the first win.
 Vohra remained a mute spectator allowing Sehwag to all the scoring.

 Glenn Maxwell made (13) and David Miller came up with a cameo of 19-ball 38 hitting five fours and a six top push the score further.

 While chasing, Super Kings also put on a superb show but fell short of 24 runs as they managed 202 for seven in 20 overs.

 It was Suresh Raina’s 25-ball 87 that raised hopes of Super Kings to win.
 Super Kings made a poor start losing openers Dwayne Smith (7) and Faf du Plessis early but some powerful hitting by Raina saw the team’s 100 comings up in just six overs.

 Raina looked in his elements hitting 12 fours and six sixes.
 He was severe on Parwinder Awana as the pacer leaked 33 runs from the sixth over.